Many people admire the secretive owl. Their concealment and nocturnal lifestyle add to their allure, as most of us never see them.

 Barn owls(Tyto Alba) are first on our list of types of owls in Maryland to be seen in Maryland all year.
 However, they are difficult to spot.
 They favor open areas, including meadows, farms, ranches, agricultural land, and woodland strips.

-Barn owls prefer to build their nests in man-made structures with many eaves and beams, such as barns, attics, and church steeples.
-This is most likely how they received their name.
+Barn owls prefer to build their nests in man-made structures with many eaves and beams, such as barns, attics, and church steeples, which is most likely how they received their name.
 They often build their nests in tree cavities, caves, and cliff faces.
-Barn Owls are nocturnal and are rarely to be seen during the day.
+Barn Owls are nocturnal and rarely seen during the day.

 They soar low over fields at nightfall and throughout the night, utilizing their incredible hearing to locate mice and other rodents.
-If you catch a glance at their big, ghostly white face and belly, it may be quite a terrifying sight.
+It may be quite a terrifying sight if you glance at their big, ghostly white face and belly.

 2. Barred Owl(Strix varia)

-Barred Owl is also on our list of types of owls in Maryland.
-It is a gorgeous brown and white striped barred owl that can be found all year in Maryland and is pretty common.
+The Barred Owl is also on our list of types of owls in Maryland.
+It is a gorgeous brown and white striped barred owl that is pretty common and can be found all year in Maryland.

 These types of owls in Maryland prefer to stay close to home, frequently rarely venturing beyond a 10-mile radius.
 Although their territory frequently overlaps with that of the great horned owl, they avoid being in the same region as them.
 Great horned owls will attack barred owl eggs, young birds, and occasionally adults.